 Two questions:

 - 1. What force and torque does an Electric Dipole experience in an external E-field? - 2.
-What E-field does an Electric Dipole produce itself?
+What is the potential energy of an Electric Dipole?

 (a) A water molecule, showing positive charge as red and negative charge as blue